VCUWrightCenter/TopExApp/docs/tutorial_covidTweets.md

  <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_11.png" alt="Recluster Tab" width="300"/>

  The first option "Height or K" allows you to choose the number of clusters you want (K) the data grouped into if using K-means, or the height of the dendrogram if using Hierarchical clustering (Height).
-For Hierarchical clustering, smaller numbers will results in MORE clusters and larger numbers will results in FEWER clusters, while for K-means the number you enter is the number of clusters that will be returned.
+For Hierarchical clustering, smaller numbers will result in MORE clusters and larger numbers will result in FEWER clusters, while for K-means the number you enter is the number of clusters that will be returned.

- The second option determins the number of key words to display for the cluster topic.
+ The second option determines the number of keywords to display for the cluster topic.
 The default is 10, so we will use that, however, if you want more or fewer that can be adjusted here.

  The third option aids in cleaning up the scatter plot to remove clusters that only contain a few sentences.
 For example, if set to 10 then only clusters with at least 10 sentences will be displayed.
 For this tutorial we will set it at 1, which includes all clusters.